-Alocasia macrorhiza is easy to grow and tolerate a fair amount of sun.
+Alocasia macrorrhiza is easy to grow and tolerate a fair amount of sun.

 Alocasia plumbea is happy at the coast and liked to grow in dapple shade.

-Alocosia violocea is very easy and grows fast, even becoming invasive.
+Alocosia violacea is very easy and grows fast, even becoming invasive.
 It is best planted in open ground close to water.

 Aloe dorothea was first found 1890, near the Pangani River in Tanzania, and was named to honour Miss Dorothy Westhead.
 It is an attractive Aloe, which is low growing, clump forming and has brightly coloured orange flowers.
 It is an excellent choice for xeriscape gardens.
 Requires well-draining sandy soil, and very little water.

-Aloe juvenna is native to Kenya, it is fairly small with sharp teeth at the leaf margins.
-The colour improves with more light.
+Aloe juvenna is native to Kenya it is a small plant, with sharp teeth on the leaf margins.
+It’s colour improves when grown in bright light.

 Aloe pendens is from the Yemen, as are many of the other rock growing Aloes.
-It is a small growing Aloe, with a spreading habit that can form a dense cluster, making it a good ground cover plant, or in a hanging basket.
+It is a small growing Aloe, with a spreading habit that can form a dense cluster and flowers frequently.
+It makes a good ground cover plant.

-Aloe variegate is indigenous to South Africa and Namibia.
-It doesn’t require much care; and grows in full morning or afternoon sun with slight shading during the hottest part of the day.
+Aloe variegata is indigenous to South Africa and Namibia.
+It doesn’t require much care and will grow in full morning or afternoon sun with slight shading during the hottest part of the day.